Is there a benefit if my supplier of undercarriage parts for excavators has a partner in the US?

 A factory in China, like ours, is built for mass production.
 We produce thousands of high-quality track rollers or drive sprockets at once.
 We ship these in 40-foot containers.
 A US partner, however, acts as our forward distribution hub.

 When a customer like David in the US needs five track chains for an urgent repair, he doesn't call me in China and wait 45 days.
 He calls the US partner.
 They pick the five chains from their shelf in a US-based warehouse.
-They ship it via a domestic carrier 8 9, like UPS Freight.
+They ship it via LTL shipping 3, like UPS Freight.
 He gets them in 48 hours.

 This model, which we use, turns a 6-week factory lead time into a 2-day domestic lead time for all our stocked items.
 It's the only way to truly support the urgent needs of the construction and mining industries.